renan-throsa/EF-Core-in-Action/README.md

 A small project based on selected chapters of [Microservices in .NET, Second Edition](https://www.manning.com/books/microservices-in-net-second-edition) by Jon Smith.

-### Requirements before running any EF Core migration command
+### Entity Framework Core tools

-To run any of the EF Core migration tools’ commands, you need to install the the CLI tools on your development computer via the appropriate command prompt.
-The following command will install the dotnet-ef tools globally so that you can use them in any directory:
+To set up the database on your computer via CLI, the following command will install the dotnet-ef tools globally so that you can use them in any directory:

 ```
 dotnet tool install --global dotnet-ef --version 8.0.7